 Advanced

-Technically, a host operates at multiple layers of the OSI and TCP/IP models.
+A host operates at multiple layers of the OSI and TCP/IP models.
 Each host requires a network interface, an assigned IP address (IPv4 or IPv6), and often a hostname mapped through the Domain Name System (DNS).
 Servers as hosts may run specific services such as HTTP, FTP, or databases.

 In virtualized or cloud environments, hosts can represent physical servers running multiple virtual machines.
 Containerized applications rely on host systems for CPU, memory, and networking resources.
 Security configurations, such as firewalls and access controls, ensure that hosts are protected from unauthorized access or attacks.